-(IN THOUSANDS OF €) 2017 2018 2019 Research and development expenses (thousand euros) 51,740 83,609 197,665
+(IN THOUSANDS OF €) 2018 2019 2020 Research and development expenses (thousand euros) 83,609 197,665 325,479

-We incur various external expenses under our collaboration agreements for material and services consumed in the discovery and development of our partnered product candidates.
-Under our agreements with Shire, LEO Pharma and Staten, our collaboration partner reimbursed us for part or all of these external expenses and compensates us for time spent on the project by our employees.
+We incur various external expenses under our collaboration and license agreements for material and services consumed in the discovery and development of our partnered product candidates.
 Under our agreement with AbbVie, our own research and development expenses are not reimbursed.
 Research and development expenses are recognized in the period in which they are incurred.
 Under our agreement with Janssen, we assume certain development obligations, and are jointly responsible with Janssen for all research, development and regulatory costs relating to the product.
+Under our agreement with Zai, we are responsible for certain costs relating to future clinical trials involving efgartigimod conducted partially by Zai.

 Our research and development expenses may vary substantially from period to period based on the timing of our research and development activities, including the timing of the initiation of clinical trials, production of product batches and enrolment of patients in clinical trials.
 Research and development expenses are expected to increase as we advance the clinical development of efgartigimod and cusatuzumab and further advance the research and development of our other preclinical and discovery stage programs.
 The successful development of our product candidates is highly uncertain.
 At this time, we cannot reasonably estimate the nature, timing and estimated costs of the efforts that will be necessary to complete the development of, or the period, if any, in which material net cash inflows may commence from, any of our product candidates.
-This is due to numerous risks and uncertainties associated with developing drugs, as fully described in chapter 1 "Risk Factors" and including the uncertainty of:
+This is due to numerous risks and uncertainties associated with developing drugs, as fully described in chapter 1 "Risk Factors" on page 14 and further, and including the uncertainty of:

-- the scope, rate of progress and expense of our research and development activities; - the successful enrollment in, and completion of clinical trials; - the ability to market, commercialize and achieve market acceptance for efgartigimod, cusatuzumab or any other product candidate that we may develop in the future, if approved; - establishing and maintaining a continued acceptable safety profile for our product candidates; - the terms, timing and receipt of regulatory approvals from applicable regulatory authorities; - the successful completion of preclinical studies necessary to support IND applications in the United States or similar applications in other countries; - the expense of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; and - our current and future collaborators continuing their collaborations with us.
+- the scope, rate of progress and expense of our research and development activities; - the successful enrollment in, and completion of clinical trials; - the ability to market, commercialize and achieve market acceptance for efgartigimod, cusatuzumab or any other product candidate that we may develop in the future, if approved; - establishing and maintaining a continued acceptable safety profile for our product candidates;

+- the terms, timing and receipt of regulatory approvals from applicable regulatory authorities; - the successful completion of preclinical studies necessary to support IND applications in the United States or similar applications in other countries; - the expense of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights; and - our current and future collaborators continuing their collaborations with us.